tsorrels/ip_monitor/README.md

 This project acheives extensibility by adding threads of execution that do work on a globally shared state.
 It is important to ensure a thread acquires the state.all_lock lock before writing to the state or doing a time sensitive read.

 ### Current extensions
-ip_time
+ip_time - very module that extends the model by adding the 'time_elapsed' attribute to connection objects, extends the view by adding the Time column to the UI showing the time elapsed since the last data transfer for a connection, and the controller by adding funcionality mapped to the 'R' key that 'resets' the time elapsed data for a connection to 0.

-ip_whois
+ip_whois - extension that runs a whois client to resolve source IPs for all new inbound connections.

-ip_throttle
+ip_throttle - extension that uses the Linux tc utility to throttle down all incoming traffic from new connections.
+Extends the controller with the 't' key to toggle throttling a connection (Linux only).

 ### Extension Example Definition

 A very simple example of an extension follows.
-This module extends the model and the view, but does not extend the controller.
 Notice the final line which defines the global variable 'extension'.

 ```python
 import time